4 Technology Based Solutions to Successful Customer Retention Strategies

 Customer care and support – TechSee

-According to Accenture, 51% of US consumers stated that they would be loyal to brands that interact with them according to their preferences.
-Evergage’s real-time personalization platform combines in-depth behavioral analytics and customer data with advanced machine learning to enable one-on-one interaction with customers – maximizing relevance, individualizing each experience, and driving loyalty.
+Consumers are more likely to be loyal to brands that interact with them according to their preferences.
+Interaction Studio by Salesforce’s real-time personalization platform combines in-depth behavioral analytics and customer data with advanced machine learning to enable one-on-one interaction with customers – maximizing relevance, individualizing each experience, and driving loyalty.

 Post-funnel marketing – Optimove